I'm Shivani, and I ❤ food! Welcome to Shivani Loves Food - the space for simple and nourishing vegetarian recipes.

 Growing up in a Gujarati household meant that from a young age, I have always been obsessed with food.
 As a child, my daily plate featured dhal-bhat-shak-rotli, Diwali was a much-awaited feast for the taste buds, and no day was complete without a cup of steaming masala chai (and this still holds true).

 I learnt to cook through osmosis by watching cooking shows - I was fascinated by how simple ingredients can be paired together in incredulous ways to produce something which looks and tastes completely different.
 My mother is also an amazing cook, and I spent many days learning through helping her to prepare meals in the kitchen.

 Why did you start a blog?

-I started Shivani Loves Food in Summer 2017, shortly after my GCSE exams.
-I was a bored 16-year old looking to keep myself busy for the Summer holidays, so created a little space where I could share my favourite recipes!
+I started Shivani Loves Food in Summer 2017 when I was 16 years old.
+I was a bored teenager looking to occupy myself over the Summer, so I created an online space to share my favourite recipes!